The Jomolhari trek is Bhutan’s premier trekking route; 8/9 days, remote and high.

 A nice easy day through forests (blooming rhododendrons in spring; beautiful) down to Dolam Kencho.
 About 6 hrs, BLD

-An easy 3 – 4 hrs down through forests and onto the road head to meet your transport back to Thimphu.
-Note that you could feasibly combine some of the latter days and shorten this trek by a day (all to do with campsites).
-Then it’s back to your hotel in Thimphu for a good clean up!
+An easy few hours down through forest and onto the track to meet your transport back to Thimphu.
+You’ll then be transferred straight to Thimphu for a good clean up in the hotel.
 You will have time to enjoy Thimphu in the evening.
 3-4 hrs, BLD

-Note, that you can elect to remove this overnight stop and connect to a flight straight back to London in the evening but please read the information in the box (bottom left).
+* Note, that you can elect to remove this overnight stop and connect to an evening departure flight straight back to London.
+Be aware that if you do this, there will be a significant time gap between arriving in Kathmandu and the departure time.

 You will be transferred to the airport for your day flight back to london, arriving same day.
 B